gdi-de/apworkshop2026_ldtutorial/Baumkataster.md

 Unfortunately, the dataset itself cannot tell us about the context of these number columns.

+While the word "Durchmesser", diameter, would suggest a form of length measurement, we have no idea which measurement unit to apply.

+This is where the mapping to linked open data needs to contain information about the measurement unit, which may be derived either from a dataset documentation, the dataset provider or from plausibility checks by crossreferencing other datasets of similar kinds.

+- How are tree trunk diameters usually measured?
+Does it make sense to have a tree trunk diameter unit of km?

+Such treatments need to be done for every column including a number, since every column could potentially describe sth. in a given unit.

+#### Treating columns with String values

 ### Creating a suitable Linked Data Mapping